 - Apps that support services used to respond specifically to COVID-19, for example, apps that provide social support (food stamps, payment), healthcare, loans, etc., specifically in response to COVID-19.

 Eligible COVID-19 app categories1.
 Official Governmental apps: Eligible for COVID-19 resource portions of the Google Play Store

-In the interest of connecting users to authoritative information and services, only COVID-19 apps published, commissioned, or directly approved by an official government entity are permitted to be featured in COVID-19 resource portions of the Google Play Store.
+In the interest of connecting users to authoritative information and services, only COVID-19 apps published or commissioned by an official government entity are permitted to be featured in COVID-19 resource portions of the Google Play Store.

 In the interest of protecting user safety, only the following categories of apps are eligible to use COVID-19 or other related keywords and marketing in their Google Play Store app listing:

 - Official governmental apps as defined in section (1) above, or

 - Apps published by, or in direct affiliation with:

 - a healthcare system or provider (e.g. CVS Health, UK National Health Service, UnitedHealth Group, Kaiser Permanente, French national healthcare system, Netcare (South Africa), One Medical, etc.);